smitpi/PSToolKit/docs/docs/index.md

 - [Get-CitrixClientVersions](https://smitpi.github.io/PSToolKit/#Get-CitrixClientVersions) -- Report on the CItrix workspace versions the users are using.
 - [Get-CommandFiltered](https://smitpi.github.io/PSToolKit/#Get-CommandFiltered) -- Finds commands on the system and sort it according to module
 - [Get-CommandHelp](https://smitpi.github.io/PSToolKit/#Get-CommandHelp) -- Show the help file of a command in  a new window
+- [Get-DeviceUptime](https://smitpi.github.io/PSToolKit/#Get-DeviceUptime) -- Calculates the uptime of a system
 - [Get-FolderSize](https://smitpi.github.io/PSToolKit/#Get-FolderSize) -- Gets folder sizes using COM and with a fallback to robocopy.exe with the logging option
 - [Get-FQDN](https://smitpi.github.io/PSToolKit/#Get-FQDN) -- Get FQDN for a device, and checks if it is online
 - [Get-FullADUserDetail](https://smitpi.github.io/PSToolKit/#Get-FullADUserDetail) -- Extract handy info of an AD user